Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Analysis

 \subsection{Target Description}

-In Figure \ref{fig:overview}, we show the Galactic Center, a zoom-in panel of the ``dust ridge" with each cloud labeled and the outline of the JWST fov shown, and a final panel showing a filamentary structure in extinction.
+In Figure \ref{fig:overview}, we show the Galactic Center, a zoom-in panel of the ``dust ridge" with each cloud labeled and the outline of the JWST field of view shown, and a final panel showing a filamentary structure in extinction.
 In this paper, we refer to this feature as the filament.
-The filament has a projected size $\sim$\SI{2}{\arcmin} across the field.
+The filament has a projected size $\sim2\arcmin$ across the field.

 The imaging results of the data reduction pipeline are shown in a three color image in Figure \ref{fig:jwst-fov}.
 On the right side of the image is the dark filamentary structure associated with the filament in Figure \ref{fig:overview}.
 The filament appears very structured, with elongated structures that seem to represent dense material and gaps where there is less material.